Click HERE to watch video.

 Repetition and Learning

-Volvo equals safety. equals convenience.
-Hawaii equals tropical relaxation. equals romance.
+equals safety.
+Amazon equals convenience. equals tropical relaxation. equals romance.

-We know these things because these have told us over and over and over again.
+We know these things because these brands have told us over and over and over again.

-As you know, I’ve built my brand around .
-I help corporations, destinations, organizations, and individuals get around what’s next and .
-It’s worked so well for me that for two years running, the Global Gurus organization has included me in their list of top 30 Branding Gurus worldwide.
+As you know, I’ve built my brand around branding.
+I help corporations, destinations, organizations, and individuals get clarity around what’s next and .
+It’s worked so well for me that for two years , the Global Gurus organization has included me in their list of top 30 Branding Gurus worldwide.
 I’ve been nominated again this year and would appreciate your support.
 If you’d like to help me, just click HERE and vote.

 Because I know the power of repetition and learning, I’ll use the designation to continue to repeat my message of helping my clients through branding.
 And my agent will use it to help remind meeting planners and event organizers to put me on their stages so I can help their audiences build their brands and improve their businesses and their lives.